My Spiritual Journey

 When I finally completed my 14 hour day, I went straight to his room.
 Entering, I admitted, “Ok, Art, you’ve got my attention.
 What’s this all about?”

-The student was ready and the teacher had appeared.
 I made the choice when I allowed myself to have a change of heart.
 The time had come for a shift in my consciousness.
 Years of training and experience had paved the way for this precise moment.

 Art and I spent the evening together in his hospital room as he shared with me some of the truths of the Universe he had come to know while traversing his spiritual path.
 The dawn of a new way of thinking had been gently and beautifully introduced to me as Art made me open my eyes to new possibilities that lay way beyond my previous comfort zone.
 Up to this point, I had been recalcitrant, so frozen in my modus operandi that I couldn’t see beyond what was right in front of my eyes.
 He encouraged me to open my eyes in order to recognize the path the Universe had been charting for me.